Sandcastle in Germany sets new world record | DW | 05.06.2019

 An international team of artists succeeded in building a sandcastle that is almost a meter higher than the previous record holder.
 The triumph came two years after a similar attempt to break the record ended in tragedy.

-A team of artists finished work on a 17.66 meter (57.94 feet) sandcastle in the northeastern German resort of Binz on Wednesday, breaking the previous world record for the highest sandcastle of 16.68 meters.
+A team of artists finished work on a 17.66 meter (57.94 feet) sandcastle on Wednesday in the German resort of Binz on the Baltic Sea island of Rügen, breaking the previous world record for the highest sandcastle of 16.68 meters.

 The artists began work on the castle in May with the help of a digger and crane and used more than 11 tons of sand.